-In accordance with GASB Statement No. 68, this schedule has been prepared prospectively as the above information for the preceding years is not readily available.
+In accordance with GASB Statement No. 68, this schedule has been prepared prospectively as the above information for the preceding year.
 This schedule will accumulate each year until sufficient information to present a ten-year trend is available.

-WEST CHESTER AREA SCHOOL DISTRICT REQUIRED SUPPLEMENTARY INFORMATION SCHEDULE OF THE DISTRICT'S PROPORTIONATE SHARE OF THE NET OPEB LIABILITY -Pennsylvania Public Schools Employees' Retirement System (PSERS)
+WEST CHESTER AREA SCHOOL DISTRICT REQUIRED SUPPLEMENTARY INFORMATION SCHEDULE OF THE DISTRICT'S PROPORTIONATE SHARE OF THE NET OPEB LIABILITY Pennsylvania Public Schools Employees' Retirement System (PSERS)

-MEASUREMENT JU INE 30, 2018 JU NE 30, 2017 District's proportion of the net OPEB liability 0.6802% 0.6802% District's proportion of the net OPEB liability - dollar value \$ 14,319,000 \$ 13,858,000 District's covered employee payroll \$ 92,486,543 \$ 90,557,920 District's proportionate share of the net OPEB liability as a percentage of its covered employee payroll 15.48% 15.30% Plan fiduciary net position as a percentage of the total OPEB liability 5.56% 5.73%
+MEASUREMENT DATE JU NE 30, 2018 JUNE 30, 2017 District's proportion of the net OPEB liability 0.6802% 0.6802% District's proportion of the net OPEB liability - dollar value \$ 14,319,000 \$ 13,858,000 District's covered employee payroll \$ 92,486,543 \$ 90,557,920 District's proportionate share of the net OPEB liability as a percentage of its covered employee payroll 15.48% 15.30% Plan fiduciary net position as a percentage of the total OPEB liability 5.56% 5.73%